-Flushing is a decidedly white-collar city, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Flushing is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Flushing who work in sales jobs (17.54%), office and administrative support (15.45%), and management occupations (11.47%).
+Flushing is a decidedly white-collar city, with fully 85.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Flushing is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Flushing who work in sales jobs (15.69%), management occupations (14.46%), and office and administrative support (14.24%).

 Flushing is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Flushing is somewhat higher than in the average US city of 21.84%: 25.28% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Flushing is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.12% of adults 25 and older in the city have at least a bachelor's degree.